zbaker94/Obsidian-Work/React at Clayton County/Data Flow.md

 But wait, we still need to provide the profile image to `CreateNewPost` and we most certainly want to avoid redundant fetches.
 So what, then?
 Do we make a separate endpoint just for the profile image?

-While this approach may work for some apps and while also technologies like [[GraphQL]] and [[tRPC]] exist, generally, this approach is a maintenance nightmare and breaks down once components need to fetch and refetch the same data.
+While this lowest common denominator approach may work for some apps.
+Furthrtmore, while technologies like [[GraphQL]] and [[tRPC]] exist, generally, this approach is a maintenance nightmare and breaks down once non-sibling components need to fetch and refetch the same data.

 This is where [[React Query]] comes in.